 Welcome to the new PHP Quality Assurance website.

-A few weeks ago I noticed that the PHP QA Tools website, curated by Sebastian Bergmann, closed down.
+A few weeks ago I noticed that the PHP QA Tools website, curated by Sebastian Bergmann, closed down somewhere late 2016.
 However simple the setup of the onepager was, I felt like I lost something.
 For years, it was one of those pages I kept mentioning to new and upcoming PHP developers.
 Every time I saw people writing PHP code that could use a little magic touch, there were two pages I mentioned: PHP The Right Way, and the QA Tools page.

 But now the distinct tiles were replaced by a sec white page with a formal RIP notice, forwarding any lost souls to an extensive and mostly up-to-date list in a public Exakat repository.
 I had encountered that list before, but however extensive and well maintained, nobody had ever noticed that a few tools were even present multiple times.
 It is a long list, and there are many awesome tools to be found in it, but I was wondering if any new developer I would send there would even try to digg until they would reach the good stuff.